vmware/vic/doc/user_doc/vic_app_dev/README.md

 **NOTE**  This book is a work in progress.

+For an introduction to vSphere Integrated Containers Engine and descriptions of its main components, see *vSphere Integrated Containers Engine for vSphere Installation*.

 ## Intended Audience

 This information is intended for container application developers who's Docker environment uses vSphere Integrated Containers Engine as its endpoint.
 Knowledge of [container technology](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) and [Docker](https://docs.docker.com/) is assumed.